 The Cosmos has other practical uses.
 The Cosmos Sulphureus’s leaves are edible, while the other colors shouldn’t be eaten.
 In South America, the Cosmos flower can also be used to dye clothing in bright colors like orange and pink.
 With there being much more to discover about plants around the world, more studies can bring out more useful ways to benefit from this flowering plant.

 If you have cosmos directly from a garden, you can use some methods to sear the stem and keep these flowers in a vase for up to 10 days.
 When it comes to nationwide shipping and delivery, this 10-day window can be challenging to keep Cosmos in steady supply.
 However, there are many gifts and mixed arrangements that are inspired by October’s birth flower so that you always have a beautiful option for October birthdays.
-Here are some lovely birthday flowers:
+Here are some lovely birthday flowers or fall centerpieces:

 October birthdays are something special, and we have just what you need to make someone’s day great.
 Whether you need something sweet for your home or need the best October birthday gift, our variety of Cosmos-inspired bouquets, gifts, and plants make it easy to be a thoughtful gift-giver.
 Order next-day delivery or schedule a bouquet’s arrival in advance with just a few clicks at checkout.
 We also offer a flower subscription service so you can get a steady arrival of seasonal favorites at a discount.